jalairson/WGU--D287-java-frameworks-PA/readme!.txt

 E.  Add a sample inventory appropriate for your chosen store to the application.
 You should have five parts and five products in your sample inventory and should not overwrite existing data in the database.

---- added inventories for parts and products from [mainscreen.html] via web browser [jdbc:h2:file:~/spring-boot-h2-db102] ---
+--- edited [BootStrapData.java] (lines 56 - 122) to add a hardcoded sample inventory of parts and products ---

 ============================================================================================================================================================================